 This deep dive covers Inside the Atom within Atomic Structure for GCSE Physics.
-Revise Atomic Structure in Atomic Structure for GCSE Physics with 13 exam-style questions and 25 flashcards.
-This topic appears regularly enough that it should still be part of a steady revision cycle.
+Revise Atomic Structure in Atomic Structure for GCSE Physics with 16 exam-style questions and 25 flashcards.
+This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
 It is section 2 of 12 in this topic.
 Use this deep dive to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position